Kimbsy/y-combinator-animation/script.md

 I was writing a Lisp, and I wanted it to be a pure functional Lisp.
 Then to demonstrate to myself that the language I had written was a 'real' language I tried to write a Lisp using it.

-Anyway I needed a way of implementing recursion, but I couldn't mutate my execution environment to allow functions to know refer to themselves after they've been defined (and I'm sure there are other better ways of doing that).
+Anyway I needed a way of implementing recursion, but I couldn't mutate my execution environment to allow functions to refer to themselves after they've been defined (and I'm sure there are other better ways of doing that).
 But I read that the Y Combinator would do exactly what I needed, and it worked straight away first time.
 And honestly that kind of annoyed me, I didn't understand it and it looked like magic.

 So I wrote it on my whiteboard and I just looked at it and thought about it a bunch, and it was just honestly quite profound how much complexity there was in this tiny expression.
 What is it like 7 lines of code?
 And when it finally clicked and I first felt like I actually understood what it was doing, well I mean that always feels good, that grokking something super abstract and wriggly.
 Anyway I guess I just wanted to share that feeling.